Graduate Profile: Ying Wang

 Anacani first developed an interest in computer systems as a child through her brothers, who often shared their computer games with her.
 Since then, she has been experimenting with computers in her own time as a hobby.

 Anacani was born and raised in Denver, Colorado.
-She graduated from George Washington High School where she had taken college-level courses with the intent of going to college.
-She graduated in 2012 and went on to Metropolitan State University of Denver where she received her Bachelor of Arts in Psychology with a minor in management.
+She graduated from George Washington High School, where she had taken college-level courses.
+She graduated in 2012 and went on to Metropolitan State University of Denver, where she received her Bachelor of Arts in Psychology with a minor in management.

 Anacani had hoped to continue to graduate school, but her financial situation held her back.
 Freshly graduated but unsure what she wanted to do next, Anacani joined the Transportation Security Administration at Denver International Airport.

-In the beginning of the shutdown, she had been going to work at the airport while many of her coworkers worked remotely from home.
-There were days where she spent a lot of her time on the phone in the airport with an IT support person working from their home.
+At the beginning of the pandemic shutdown, she had been going to work at the airport while many of her coworkers worked remotely.
+There were days when she spent a lot of her time on the phone in the airport with an IT support person working from their home.
 After a while, Anacani would ask the IT support members about their industry.
-With her background knowledge and understanding of computers systems, Anacani channeled her frustrations with her workplace into a search for better opportunities.
-She says, “I went down rabbit holes of information looking for the answers I needed.”
-And from those rabbit holes, Anacani turned it into a curious exploration of jobs in the industry.

 “It was a lot.
-I was up from 4 AM and often didn’t get down time until 12 AM.
-I was trying to balance work and going to school, but joining ActivateWork was a 180 degree change for me.”
+I was up from 4:00 AM and often didn’t get downtime until 12:00 AM.
+I was trying to balance work and going to school, but joining ActivateWork was a 180-degree change for me.”

-Anacani feels that she has a great team at Ardent Mills—she appreciates the encouragement and support of her team to help her continue in an upward trajectory.
-She plans to continue to upskill and expand her skill set into cloud computing and engineering.
+Anacani feels she has a great team at Ardent Mills—she appreciates their encouragement and support, which helps her continue on an upward trajectory.
+She plans to continue upskilling and expanding her skill set into cloud computing and engineering.

 Graduate Profile: Randy Cordova